We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Yet, more research is needed to confirm these effects.

-Summary Bilberries may help lower blood pressure, reduce LDL (bad) cholesterol, increase HDL (good) cholesterol, and protect you from blood clots, thus improving your heart health.
+Bilberries may help lower blood pressure, reduce LDL (bad) cholesterol, and increase HDL (good) cholesterol, thus improving your heart health.
 Nevertheless, more human studies are needed.

 Bilberries may offer the following additional health benefits: